Rasoir-genereux/POWER_BI_1/README.md

-# WHO WORK IN THE TECH INDUSTRY
+# WHO WORKS IN THE TECH INDUSTRY

 ## Introduction
-A dashboard created based on a survey made by a Youtuber (Alex the Analyst).
+A dashboard was created based on a survey made by a Youtuber (Alex the Analyst).
-The data was gathered through an online survey where the Youtuber's community went answer some questions.<br>
+The data was gathered through an online survey where the Youtuber's community went to answer some questions.<br>
 Here are some of them:
 * Q1 - Which Title Best Fits your Current Role?
 * Q2 - Did you switch careers into Data?